 - For safety reasons, gas cylinders above 9 kg (20lb) may only be transported on site by OUR Contractor.
 If you are transporting your own 9 kg gas bottles, only one per vehicle is allowed.

 - All gas appliances are to be an approved appliance under the Queensland legislation and have Australian Gas Association or Queensland Gas Association approval.
-You will not be permitted to use appliances certified for outdoor use indoors and visa versa.
+You will not be permitted to use appliances certified for outdoor use indoors and vise-versa.

 - The maximum length of any flexible hose for a commercial elevated appliance is 3ms.
 Gas cylinders are to be located in a clearly accessible location with no hindrance to the inspector.

-- Appliances must not be located near flammable materials or vapours – allow 1.5m distance.
+- Appliances must not be located near flammable materials or vapors – allow 1.5m distance.

 - If your appliance is near the wall of a marquee or a refrigerator you will need to use fireproof material (e.g. Fibro) between the appliance and the wall.